The Spirits of Love: Singapore broadcast

-The show was originally broadcast on November 9, 2008, on Channel 8, with the show having a timeslot of 7pm on the weekends, with it being dubbed in Mandarin Chinese, as it is prohibited in Singapore to broadcast in Chinese dialects.
+The show was originally broadcast on November 9, 2008, on Channel 8, with the show having a timeslot of 7pm on the weekends, with it being dubbed in Mandarin Chinese, as it is prohibited in Singapore to broadcast in non-Mandarin Chinese varieties.
 Love's timeslot was extended to the weekdays, making it a daily series.
 The timeslot was pushed back to only weekdays.
 Love concluded its run on Channel 8 on October 21, 2011.

-The show, particularly its intro music, has gained somewhat of a legendary status in Singapore, with many youths and young adults fondly recounting hearing the iconic theme song when watching the series along with their parents or grandparents.
+The show, particularly its intro music, has gained somewhat of a status in Singapore, with many youths and young adults fondly recounting hearing the theme song when watching the series along with their parents or grandparents.

 Repeat Telecast (2012)

 The drama repeated its run from Monday - Thursday from 10.30 am to 12.30pm (two episodes per day), starting on November 8, 2012, and ended its repeat telecast on September 30, 2014.